Fresh to Dried Herb Converter

 Herb-by-Herb Conversion Reference

-The table below shows each herb’s fresh-to-dried ratio and flavour retention rating.
-A lower flavour note number indicates better retention when dried.
+The table below shows each herb’s fresh-to-dried ratio and flavor retention rating.
+A lower flavor note number indicates better retention when dried.

 |---|---|---|---|